exonum/exonum-doc/src/architecture/clients.md

 client**](https://github.com/exonum/exonum-client).
 Light client is a JavaScript library with a number of helper functions available for use by frontend developers.
-These helper functions are used to verify blockchain responses on the client side.
-That's why it is a good practice to include specific cryptographic proofs into the blockchain backend responses along with validating these proofs on the client side.
+These helper functions are used to verify blockchain responses on the client side using cryptographic proofs.

-The helper functions are divided into the following submodules:
+The client functions are divided into the following submodules:

 - **Data**.
 Functions for [serialization and deserialization of data](../advanced/serialization) from the JSON format to